 In our academic research, we explore what Zapotec might reveal about humans' linguistic ability, investigating several different facets of its grammar, including its phonology (sound system), morphology (word formation processes), syntax (sentence structure), and semantics (meaning).
 In addition, in our psycholinguistic project, we seek to understand how Zapotec speakers understand sentences as they hear them.
 We work with native speakers of Zapotec from Santiago Laxopa, as well as the nearby towns of San Sebastian Guiloxi, and Santa María Yalina, both in California and in Oaxaca during an annual fieldwork trip.

-We disseminate our findings for the Zapotec community and general public through an online dictionary and collection of texts that are free and accessible to everyone.
+We disseminate our findings for the Zapotec community and general public through an online dictionary and collection of oral narratives and other textual materials that are free and accessible to everyone.
 In addition, we facilitate monthly Zapotec language classes in Santa Cruz, as part of the Nido de Lenguas initiative in the Department of Linguistics.
 Finally, we make available all of the materials from our psycholinguistic studies available on our website for use by the community.